 “One thing is constant for me.
 Every night I go to sleep at eleven.
 I wake up refreshed, ready to go, full of energy, look at the clock, and it’s one-ten A.M.”

-I Must Say: My Life As A Humble Comedy Legend by Martin Short (2014)
+8. I Must Say: My Life as a Humble Comedy Legend by Martin Short (2014)

-I love his story about meeting Frank Sinatra and of inadvertently irritating him with his nervous, star struck demeanor.
+I love his story about meeting Frank Sinatra and inadvertently irritating him with his nervous, star-struck demeanor.
 I won’t spoil it here, but anyone who has embarrassed themselves in the presence of an intimidating elder will be able to relate to this tale.